 Occasional Paper

-Transitional politics in South Africa: From confrontation to democracy
+Transitional Politics in South Africa: From Confrontation to Democracy

 “This paper is concerned with the politics of transition in South Africa, which is defined as the movement away from apartheid and minority domination towards some form of democracy.
 This movement is characterised by a process of phased negotiations, in which the key political actors in South Africa are

 locked in an interdependent relationship.
-Because the outcome of the process depends on a series of compromises and concessions,
+Because the outcome of the process depends on a series of compromises and concessions, it is by its very nature open-ended.
+This means that even if a settlement is

 reached, democracy might not automatically follow – South Africa might experience a regression to a new form of autocracy.